 (3) Distributions to unitholders are based on the number of units outstanding on the record date for each distribution.

-4) For the period from inception on December 17, 2010 to December 31, 2010.
+(4) For the period from inception on December 17, 2010 to December 31, 2010.

-(2) The management expense ratio is the sum of all fees and expenses for the stated period, including federal and provincial sales taxes but excluding transaction fees, divided by the average net asset value.
+(2) The management expense ratio ("MER") is the sum of all fees and expenses for the stated period, including federal and provincial sales taxes but excluding transaction fees, divided by the average net asset value.
+Generally, the MER increases when the Fund becomes smaller in size due to redemptions.